-To help estimate your Yale financial aid award before you apply, we encourage you to use the Yale Net Price Calculator.
+To help estimate your Yale financi encourage you to use the Yale Net Price Calculator.
 The calculator generates a sample financial aid award based on the information you supply and on Yale's current aid policies.
 The process should take less than ten minutes.
 The calculator cannot capture all the information an aid officer would use to evaluate financial need, but it should provide a good and useful starting point.

-Visit http://admissions.yale.edu/ financial-aid
+Visit http://admissions.vale.edu/ financial-aid